derekking-db/kafka-in-docker/README.md

 ## Installation

+There are two ways to install.
+1) Create your own infrastructure and manually install by cloning the repo and executing the install script.
+2) Clone the repo onto your local machine, and execute the terraform scripts (assuming you have installed terraform already)

+### Manual Installation
+Once you have created an EC2 instance.

 The install.sh script will download and install docker, docker-compose and everything else you need to get up and running.
 You'll need to download the repo and execute the install script however.

 ```